-THE EXODUS: HOLD FIRMLY TO THE VERY END…There can be no doubt that Jesus, the Son of God Almighty, has literally been parting the waters of our fallen world for millennia, providing the only way for God's chosen people to cross over to the heavenly Promised Land.
-He's still doing it right this very moment, perfectly in sync with His timetable for mankind.
+THE EXODUS: HOLD FIRMLY TO THE VERY END…There can be no doubt that Jesus, the Son of God Almighty, has literally been parting the waters of our fallen world for millennia, providing the only way for God's chosen people to cross over to His Promised Land.
+He's still doing it right this very moment, perfectly in sync with God’s timetable for mankind.

-3500 years ago when the Almighty delivered His chosen people from bondage, God laid the perfect foundation for His Word to resonate eternally by gifting His creation with a divinely appointed calendar.
-Sunset on August 1 on our 2019 Gregorian calendar began the 1st day of God’s 5th month.
-The Israelites 40 year journey was drawing to a close, marked by the death of their leader, Aaron.
-“At the LORD’s command Aaron the priest went up Mount Hor, where he died on the first day of the fifth month of the fortieth year after the Israelites came out of Egypt.
+3500 years ago when He delivered His chosen people from bondage, God laid the perfect foundation for His Word to resonate eternally by gifting His creation with a divinely appointed calendar.
+God’s 5th month will begin at sunset, July 10 on our 2021 Gregorian calendar.
+And this is the appointment God wants us to remember: “At the LORD’s command Aaron the priest went up Mount Hor, where he died on the first day of the fifth month of the fortieth year after the Israelites came out of Egypt.
 Aaron was a hundred and twenty-three years old when he died on Mount Hor.”
 Numbers 33:38-39

 “By day the Lord went ahead of them in a pillar of cloud to guide them on their way and by night in a pillar of fire to give them light, so that they could travel by day or night.
 Neither the pillar of cloud by day nor the pillar of fire by night left its place in front of the people.”
 Verses 21-22

 God IS faithful and leads His people ALL the time.
 Paul tells us this in Romans 8:14-15.
 “For those who are led by the Spirit of God are the children of God.
 The Spirit you received does not make you slaves, so that you live in fear again; rather, the Spirit you received brought about your adoption to sonship.
 And by him we cry, ‘Abba, Father’